marekjm/ngmake/README.markdown

 These relationships are then used to drive incremental compilations.

 Ngmake source compiles to GNU Makefiles.
-This is because Make is a good-enough program, but the syntax of Makefiles is horrible.
+This is because Make is a good program, but the syntax of Makefiles is horrible.
 Ngmake does not try to reinvent Make - it reinvents the language used by it.